Contact hypothesis: Prejudice towards immigrant groups within the United States

-Intergroup contact and prejudice towards Muslims in Europe
+Prejudice towards Muslims in Europe

 Savelkoul et al. (2011) in their study from the Netherlands found people living in regions with high numbers of Muslims (i.e. those more exposed to unavoidable intergroup contacts) get used to and are more experienced with their integration and express lesser perceived threats.
 In addition, they also found that higher contacts with Muslim colleagues directly reduce anti-Muslim attitudes.
 Similarly, Novotny and Polonsky (2011) in their survey among Czech and Slovak university students documented that personal contacts with Muslims and experience with visiting an Islamic country associate with more positive attitudes towards Muslims.
 However Agirdag et al. (2012) report that Belgian teachers working in schools that enroll a larger share of Muslim students have more negative attitudes toward Muslim students than other teachers.